zyxrhythm/zyxw/README.txt

 How to deploy:

-Simply Download the zip from github (link to the repo is above).
-Unzip it on your server's website root directory (like cPanel's "public_html").
+Simply Download the zip from github (link to the repo is https://github.com/zyxrhythm/bbclive/tree/4353.info ) Unzip it on your server's website root directory (like cPanel's "public_html").
-Make sure webserver is able to to execute bash scripts on the cgi-bin folder.

 ---------------------